nicholas-fong/TAPO-camera-motion-detect-and-record/README.md

 sudo apt install python3-opencv ffmpeg
 <br>
 <br>
-At night, esepecially when the IR illuminated, the motion detector is hyper sensitive to flying insects, fog droplets, etc. Some refinemnt of daytime and nightime parameters tuning is needed.
+This Python script works well in day night or at night with visible LED lighting.
+However, when the TAPO cameera's IR LED are illuminated as the sole source of lighting, motion detection becomes hyper-sensitive to flying insects or fog droplets, causing too massive positive recordings.